 However, we did order the truffle fries.
 Everyone in the Disney community seems to rave over these fries.
 And they were exceptional!

 I had recently enjoyed another order of truffles fries at dinner at Ale and Compass.
-While those were good, these at the Enchanted Rose Lounge took the cake.
+While those were good, the fries at the Enchanted Rose Lounge take the cake.

 These were hearty steak fries that came out piping hot.
 The dusting of parmesan and truffle oil gave them a wonderful flavor.

 Unfortunately, the fries were the only menu items we tried this evening.
 However, I’m looking forward to returning in the future.
 The menu at Enchanted Rose Lounge boasts several appetizers like smoked brisket sliders, crab macaroni and cheese, and a house-made flatbread.

 There are several signature cocktails at Enchanted Rose, like the Island Rose, Floral Bitter Beauty, and the Garden Daisy, to name a few.
 Our server mentioned later on that the Garden Daisy was probably their most popular drink.

 To give you an idea, the menu describes the Garden Daisy as Don Julio Reposado Tequila, Midori, Lime, and Cucumber. *Contains pasteurized egg whites.

 To learn more about these menu items and cocktails, you can preview the menu for the Enchanted Rose Lounge on Disney’s site.

 Wrapping things up, I hope this review gave you a little insight as to whether or not this would be a good stop during your vacation.
 I look forward to returning in the future.

 For more information, you might care to preview all of our articles related to the Grand Floridian Resort and Spa.
 Or you might like these individual reviews: